 It Seems Made for A Niche

-I should note, that niche isn’t those who enjoy LGBT films or coming of age tales.
-No, the niche this is for is those who enjoy films which have unnecessary artsy moments.
+I should note, that niche isn’t those who enjoy LGBT films or coming-of-age tales.
+No, the niche “As You Are” is for is those who enjoy films that have unnecessary artsy moments.
 You know the kind.
-Where suddenly things are in slow motion, there is some sort of trippy music playing, and the scene lasts long enough where you want to check how long are they trying to make this movie?
+Where suddenly things are in slow motion, there is some sort of trippy music playing, and the scene lasts long enough that you want to check how long are they trying to make this movie?

 On top of that, it includes this weird police investigation as part of the narrative.
 Touching on the subject, without spoiling the whole movie, something happens to one of the characters and it requires the police to interview the cast.
 With this, you see how writers Miles Joris-Peyrafitte and Madison Harris tried to bring a little something different here.
-However, considering all that is happening with Mark and his dad, Jack’s feelings toward Mark, how Sarah plays into all that, on top of Karen and Tom’s relationship, it makes each time we get an interrogation scene jarring.
-For it neither sets up what is to come or reviews what happened in such a way which seems natural.
-Like the artsy moments, it seems like an unnecessary method of storytelling which makes what honestly could have been a 90 minute, or less, movie into something nearly 2 hours.
+However, considering all that is happening with Mark and his dad, Jack’s feelings toward Mark, and how Sarah plays into all that, on top of Karen and Tom’s relationship, it makes each time we get an interrogation scene jarring.
+For it neither sets up what is to come nor reviews what happened in such a way that seems natural.
+Like the artsy moments, it seems like an unnecessary method of storytelling that makes what honestly could have been a 90-minute or less, movie into something nearly 2 hours.